 If you’ve been overdoing the alcohol this summer then it is a good idea to take a break from it and detox your liver.

 When you’re relaxing on vacation or spending your weekends with friends at BBQ’s or other get-togethers it’s easy to drink more than usual.
-I’m not talking about a hangover but generally hitting you liver with more alcohol than it’s used to.
+I’m not talking about a hangover but generally hitting your liver with more alcohol than it’s used to.

 Drinking on an empty stomach is very different than drinking with meals.
 Alcohol will be absorbed straight into the blood stream when you drink it on an empty stomach and it travels quickly to other parts of the body.

-While some research seems to indicate that a small glass of red wine a day may be good for your heart other, less known research, shows that alcohol can increase the risk of a number of cancers.
+While some research seems to indicate that a small glass of red wine a day may be good for your heart, other less known research, shows that alcohol can increase the risk of a number of cancers.

 The link to cancer is thought to be due to the damage to DNA done by acetaldehyde, the chemical produced by your body, as it processes the alcohol.

 It’s the build up of acetaldehyde in your body that together with other effects of alcohol causes a hangover.
 I’ve already written about how to deal with a hangover here.